 Any exceptions to any proposed terms and conditions must be clearly stated in writing by the bidder or proposer in the signed bid or proposal.
 The City reserves the right to reject or accept any bid or proposal that takes exception to the terms and conditions, but must take into account any objections in comparing the bid or proposal to other bids or proposals.
 Exceptions to the terms and conditions become contractual obligations only upon written acceptance by the City.

-F. Commentary
+Commentary

 The following is a list of federal, state, and local agencies of which the City has knowledge that have enacted ordinances or regulations dealing with the prevention of environmental pollution and the preservation of natural resources that may affect the performance of contracts: